powsybl/powsybl-core/docs/architecture/iidm/model/tieLine.md

 # IIDM - Tie lines

 The `com.powsybl.iidm.network.TieLine` interface is used to model a Tie Line.
-In IIDM, it is a sub class of [Line](line.md).
+In IIDM, it is a sub interface of [Line](line.md).
 A Tie Line is an AC line sharing power between two neighbouring regional grids.

 ## Characteristics